-A lot of my recipes are done with tweaking a little bit here and there to my personal desire but this is the recipe I pretended to follow.
+A lot of my recipes are done with tweaking a little bit here and there to my personal desire but this is the recipe I pretend to follow most of the time.
 You’ll need about 15 pounds of fresh tomatoes to blanch.
 Now if you’ve never blanched tomatoes it’s EASY peasy.
-Just dump some tomatoes into boiling water for about 1-2 minutes, and then immediately remove them and dump them into a pot of ice cold water.
+Just dump some tomatoes into a large stockpot of boiling water for about 1-2 minutes, and then immediately remove them and dump them into a pot of ice cold water.
 If you look closely at the photo below in step 3 you’ll see that the skin has actually split off of the tomatoes – perfect!

 When you’re done just peel the skin right off!